chenwardT/lol_stats2/README.md

 Executing `manage.py runserver` should now reflect the environment-specific settings when starting up.

-You may also configure your SECRET_KEY and RIOT_API_KEY environment variables via "postactivate" and "predeactivate" scripts.
+You should configure your SECRET_KEY and RIOT_API_KEY environment variables via "postactivate" and "predeactivate" scripts.

+Additionally, an environment variable, `CELERY_ALWAYS_EAGER`, should be set in your testing virtualenv, otherwise Celery tasks won't be run against the test database!
+The value of the variable does not matter, but it must exist.

 ###Database Caveat